UntitledsTakenNOOOO/dehacked-attack/README.md

 * Calfdemon: A white baby cacodemon with 100 hit points, spawning with the lost soul.
 * Cacodemoness: A green cacodemon variant emitting green fireballs.
 * Mancubus II: A mancubus with a slightly different attack pattern.
-* Arachnogunner: An arachnotron with green eyes that uses a spiderdemon-like attack, though it fires slower.
-	* Change: Has more firing frames, so it animates better.
 * Arachnorocketeer: An arachnotron with red eyes that fires rockets, though it does not fire them on repeat.
 * Red baron: A baron of Hell that throws faster and more deadly red fireballs.
 	* Change: Red fireballs are much brighter for visibility reasons; you should always be able to see these guys.